Tesla or Edison?

 A session here will give you the chance to really drill those words marked by the app as “difficult.”
 Maybe you made multiple mistakes during the learning session.
 Those relevant items are added to the “Difficult Words” section.
 Another way of populating this subsection is by marking the words yourself.

 This has everything to do with sounds and how you are able to make out the different words of the target language.
 Some words in languages like French have pronunciations that are quite different from how the words are spelled.
-This subsection lets you listen to audio clips and hone your ears to the tonal flow of your target language.
+This subsection lets you listen to audio clips and hone your ears to the tonal flow of your target language, but users must subscribe to a premium membership to use this feature.

 Just because you have consistently tapped on correct translations does not mean you know how to actually say a word.
 This section prompts you to pronounce the words and phrases you have learned.